mvheap/writeups/hackthebox/challenges/jeeves.md

 0x0000555555555236 <+77>:    cmp    DWORD PTR [rbp-0x4],0x1337bab3
 ```

-The main function is using `read` that is vulnerable to a buffer overflow let's find the offset, first generate a cyclic pattern
+The main function is using `gets` that is vulnerable to a buffer overflow let's find the offset, first generate a cyclic pattern

 ```
->>> from pwn import *                                                                                                                                                                  [22/26]
+>>> from pwn import *
 >>> cyclic(100)
 b'aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaamaaanaaaoaaapaaaqaaaraaasaaataaauaaavaaawaaaxaaayaaa'
 ```